SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 Let’s look at a new proposer.
 It has some assigned but uncommitted requests.
 These uncommitted requests block the clients who are waiting for responses.
 And in turn, since the clients are blocked, they can’t send new requests.

 And now comes the problem: the proposer can commit only when receiving new requests!
-It's deadlock.
+It's a deadlock.

 To avoid it from happening, if the proposer has no unassigned requests, it proposes a NoOp request that does nothing.
 By the time the NoOp request is committed, all the requests before the NoOp are committed as well!
 Remember lastCommitLid means that **ALL** the requests before and equal to that lid are committed.